-- FDP_DAR_EXT.1(1) Sensitive credential data at rest is protected by the TOE's implementation of PBKDF. - FDP_DAR_EXT.1(2) Sensitive data at rest is protected in turn by the platform's use of full disk encryption. - FDP_DEC_EXT.1 The TOE's use of platform services is well understood by users prior to authorizing the TOE activity. - FDP_NET_EXT.1 The TOE communicates over the network for well-defined purposes.
-Depending on the function, the use of network resources is user-initiated directly through the TSF or initiated by the TOE itself.
+- FDP DAR EXT.1(1) Sensitive data at rest is protected by the TOE's implementation of AES. - FDP_DAR_EXT.1(2) the AES key used by the TOE to protect sensitive data at rest is protected in turn by the platform's use of full disk encryption. - FDP_DEC_EXT.1 The TOE's use of platform services is well understood by users prior to authorizing the TOE activity. - FDP_NET_EXT.1 The TOE communicates over the network for well-defined purposes.
+Depending on the function, the use of network resources is user-initiated directly through the TSF, remotely initiated by a user performing an action in the operational environment, or initiated by the TOE itself.